HR-Fahim/AAPL-Stock-Market-Webite-Built-With-Laravel-and-PostgreSQL/StockMarket AAPL/MUST.README.md

-Project folder name was converted into 'StockMarket AAPL'; If facing any issues let me know!
+Project folder name was renamed as 'StockMarket AAPL'; If facing any issues let me know!